 - increased regulation of the food sector and the introduction of food legislation.
 This affects the way in which retail dairies can operate

 In 2006 the Healthy Start Scheme replaced the Welfare Food Scheme.
 Under the Healthy Start Scheme school children under five are entitled to free milk at school and lower income families are given vouchers for milk, fruit and vegetables, including frozen fruit and vegetables.
 If you decide to provide milk to schools or accept these vouchers you will be repaid by the Healthy Start Reimbursement Unit.
 Visit the Healthy Start website for information on how to register as a supplier.

 In 1980 doorstep deliveries accounted for 89% of household purchases of milk.
-This fell to 45% by 1995 and by the mid 2010s it had fallen to 3% for the whole of Great Britain.
+This fell to 45% by 1995 and by the 2010s it had fallen to 3% for the whole of Great Britain.
 The decline has been accompanied by a growing price differential between delivered milk and milk purchased from retailers.
 For example, in 1995 the average price of a pint of milk delivered to the doorstep was 37.9p and 23.9p if purchased from a retailer.
-The differential by the mid 2010s was 81p for a delivered pint and 24.8p for a pint purchased from a retailer.
-Although the rise in home delivered groceries and other items in the 2010s has led to something of a recovery in the demand for doorstep deliveries of milk, you will have to decide whether:
+The differential by the late 2010s was 81p for a delivered pint and 28p for a pint purchased from a retailer.
+Although the rise in home delivered groceries and other items in the 2010s has led to something of a recovery in the demand for doorstep deliveries of milk (doorstep deliveries increased from 800,000 in 2016 to 1 million in 2018), you will have to decide whether:

 - demand will be high enough in your area to support your proposed business.
 If you plan to locate in a rural area, there simply may not be enough customers, unless you are aiming at a seasonal, tourist market